flammafex/witness/README.md

 ## Design Philosophy

-Witness has three operating modes:
+Witness has two operating modes:

 1. **Minimal (single network):** One set of witnesses with threshold signatures.
 Good for development and low-stakes use.

 2. **Federated (cross-network anchoring):** Multiple independent Witness networks periodically witness each other's merkle roots.
 This is the default "secure" mode.

+Mode 3 is planned for a future release.

 3. **Hardened (external anchors):** Additional anchoring to Certificate Transparency logs, Internet Archive, DNS TXT records, physical escrow.

-**This implementation provides both Mode 1 (Minimal) and Mode 2 (Federated).** Mode 3 is planned for future releases.

 ## Architecture